isappit/ifile-binaries/README.md

 Please see [CHANGELOG.md](CHANGELOG.md).

 ### What is IFile Binaries?
-IFile Binaries is an repository of third-parts bionaries files used from IFile to retrieve the content of many type of files.
+IFile Binaries is an repository of third-parts binaries files used from IFile to retrieve the content of many type of files.

 ### Third-parts
 IFile for now uses two third-parts binaries files: